Exploring Your Options

 While many construction managers have a main office, they spend the majority of their time working out on the field at a construction site in order to monitor the project and oversee decisions concerning its execution.
 Due to the nature of the work, which entails meeting deadlines, responding to emergencies and other high-pressure professional demands, construction managers often keep long hours.

-Typically, most construction managers have a bachelor’s degree as well as on-the-job training experience, the latter essential to developing managerial skills.
+Typically, most construction managers have earned a bachelor’s construction degree as well as on-the-job training experience, the latter essential to developing managerial skills.
 In recent years, studies show that mid to larger-sized construction firms show preference to candidates who offer both real-world construction experience and a bachelor’s degree, preferably in a construction-related field.

 Pursuing Your Education In Construction Management